chinchang/IsoBlocks/README.md

 IsoBlocks
 =========

-A library to create eye-candy isometric texts.
+IsoBlocks is an experimental library to create eye-candy isometric texts.
+It is written in coffeescript, uses CSS3 transforms for creating the cubes and CSS3 transitions for the animation.